 eslint-disable comment is added to suppress the incorrect report.
 If the bug is then fixed in a patch release of ESLint, the

-eslint-disable comment will become unused since ESLint is no longer generating an incorrect report.
-This will result in a new reported error for the unused directive if the
+eslint-disable comment becomes unused since ESLint is no longer generating an incorrect report.
+This results in a new reported error for the unused directive if the

 report-unused-disable-directives option is used.

 Store the info about processed files in order to only operate on the changed ones.
 The cache is stored in

 .eslintcache by default.
 Enabling this option can dramatically improve ESLint’s running time by ensuring that only changed files are linted.

 Note: If you run ESLint with